borfei/musiqview/README.md

 - Where is the old Music project?
 Why was this renamed to Musicview?
 > Naming this project "Music" deemed confusing as it conflicts with devices
 > that come with their stock music players, so "Musicview" is the new name for it.
+- What are the supported audio formats?
+> Any kind of format that is currently supported by Media3 ExoPlayer.

 ## License
 This project is licensed under the [MIT License](LICENSE).